cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 ![](images/nll2D.png)

-To make the full profiled scan, just remove the `--fastScan` option from the combine command.
+To make the full profiled scan, just remove the `--fastScan` option from the <span style="font-variant:small-caps;">Combine</span> command.

 Similarly, 1D scans can be drawn directly from the tree, however for 1D likelihood scans, there is a python script from the [`CombineHarvester/CombineTools`](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/#combine-tool) package [plot1DScan.py](https://github.com/cms-analysis/CombineHarvester/blob/113x/CombineTools/scripts/plot1DScan.py) that can be used to make plots and extract the crossings of the `2*deltaNLL` - e.g the 1σ/2σ boundaries.